4 Reasons Dogs Spin In Circles

 For most dogs, circling before pooping or sleeping is harmless and even a bit amusing.
 However, some dogs may circle constantly to the point of ignoring food or sleeping.
 In these cases, a thorough veterinary examination is required and anti-anxiety medications – coupled with behavior modification – may be warranted.

 Finally, let’s “decode” the happy spin.
 For some love-their-people dogs, the sight of their favorite person walking in the door after being at work or returning from a vacation, puts them in tail spins– literally.
-They display their excitement by spinning quickly, prancing up and down — and some even let up happy, greeting yelps.
+They display their excitement by spinning quickly, prancing up and down — and some even let out happy, greeting yelps.
 Being the recipient of this happy circle can make one feel like a rock star.
 So enjoy the performance!

 Protect Your Dog with Pet Insurance!